 Right now, it is more important than ever to have a service you can deliver virtually that people in your community want and need.
 The question is:

-Can You Build a Virtual Law Firm as Successfully as a Brick and Mortar?
+Can a Virtual Law Firm Be as Successful as a Brick and Mortar?

 Here are 6 tips from experienced virtual lawyers that will help your virtual law firm thrive: